Leptoquarks and Matter Unification: Flavor Anomalies and the Muon $g-2$: SUMMARY

 We have discussed the simplest quark-lepton unification theory that can be realized at the TeV scale~\cite{Perez:2013osa} and can be seen as a low energy limit of the Pati-Salam theory.
 This theory is based on the $\SU(4)_C \otimes \SU(2)_L \otimes \U(1)_R$ gauge group and, in order to have a consistent theory for fermion masses at the low scale, neutrino masses are generated through the inverse seesaw mechanism.
 This theory predicts the existence of a vector leptoquark, $X_\mu \sim (\mathbf{3}, \mathbf{1},2/3)_{\rm SM}$, and two scalar leptoquarks, $\Phi_3 \sim (\mathbf{\bar{3}}, \mathbf{2}, -1/6)_{\rm SM}$ and $\Phi_4\sim (\mathbf{3}, \mathbf{2}, 7/6)_{\rm SM}$, that can provide a relevant contribution to meson decays.

 We have studied the possibility to explain the experimental values for the clean observables involving $b \to s$ transitions, i.e. $\mathcal{R}_K$, $\mathcal{R}_{K^*}$ and $\text{Br}(B_s \to \mu^+ \mu^-)$, in two main scenarios.
-In the first scenario the scalar leptoquark, $\Phi_3$, gives the main contributions to the relevant meson decays, while in the second scenario the scalar leptoquark, $\Phi_4$, plays the main role to explain the values for the neutral flavor anomalies.
-Furthermore, we showed that $\Phi_4$ can be used to explain the $g-2$ of the muon while being consistent with experimental constraints.
-This allowed us to study a scenario where we address simultaneously the flavor and the $(g-2)_\mu$ anomalies.
-The recent experimental results for $\mathcal{R}_K$, $\mathcal{R}_{K^*}$ and $(g-2)_\mu$ can all be explained with Wilson coefficients $\simeq 5$.
-We also found a solution that explains $\mathcal{R}_K$ and $(g-2)_\mu$ with the New Physics coupled to the muons and small Wilson coefficients $\simeq 1$.
-However, the latter scenario predicts a much larger value for $\mathcal{R}_{K^*}$ than the current measured value.
+In the first scenario the scalar leptoquark $\Phi_3$ gives the main contributions to explain the measured values of the relevant meson decays through couplings to both electrons and muons.
+In the second scenario the scalar leptoquark $\Phi_4$ plays the main role to explain the values for the neutral flavor anomalies; in this scenario the New Physics is coupled mostly to electrons as it is required by the experimental bound from $\mu \to e \gamma$.
+Furthermore, we showed that $\Phi_4$ can be used to explain the $g-2$ of the muon while being consistent with other experimental bounds.

+We found scenarios where we can address simultaneously the flavor and the $(g-2)_\mu$ anomalies, in which both leptoquarks $\Phi_3$ and $\Phi_4$ play a role.
+In these scenarios, the recent experimental results for $\mathcal{R}_K$ and $\mathcal{R}_{K^*}$ are explained by contributions from $\Phi_3$ and $\Phi_4$, with Wilson coefficients of the same order as in the SM, while the measured value of $(g-2)_\mu$ can be addressed by coupling $\Phi_4$ mostly to muons, so that the aforementioned anomalies can all be explained in consistency with constraints from lepton flavor violation.

 We hope that, in the near future, more experimental data and an improvement on the theoretical predictions will determine whether these anomalies represent final evidence for New Physics, and whether the minimal theory for quark-lepton unification can be behind them by contrasting alternative predictions with experimental results.